Kidney & Bladder Stone Treatment (Laser Lithotripsy)

 What is Laser Lithotripsy for Stone Disease?

-Laser lithotripsy is a highly advanced, minimally invasive surgical procedure used to treat stones in the kidney, ureter, or bladder.
-Using a thin, flexible scope (ureteroscope) passed through the body's natural openings, urologists use a 'power laser' to break up stones into tiny pieces or dust without making a single incision.
+Laser lithotripsy is a minimally invasive surgical procedure used to treat stones in the kidney, ureter, or bladder.
+Using a thin, flexible scope (ureteroscope) passed through the body's natural openings, the urologist uses a Holmium laser to break stones into tiny fragments or fine dust all without making a single incision.

 Clinical Mechanism